 Consulting and Related Relationships

-As of 03/25/2016, Dr. O'Malley has reported no financial relationships with medical device, research and/or drug companies, etc. If you have questions about how these relationships are monitored by The Ohio State University Wexner Medical Center, please contact our Compliance Office at 614-293-7802.
+As of 03/28/17, Dr. O'Malley has reported financial relationships with the medical device, research and/or drug companies listed below.
+If you have questions about the relationships listed below, please ask the faculty member.
+If you have questions about how these relationships are monitored by The Ohio State University Wexner Medical Center, please contact our Compliance Office at 614-293-7802.